 In our opinion—and in that of many travelers who’ve told us—the best tours in El Nido are A and C.

 If you have two days to devote to these excursions, do both, one per day.
-Previously, most companies offered combinations of them, usually A+B, A+C, or C+D. However, after the new regulation many companies are reluctant (we can advise you on how and with whom to do it) and don’t even offer it.
+Previously, most companies offered combinations of them, usually A+B, A+C, or C+D. However, after the new regulation many companies are reluctant to offer them (we can advise you on how and with whom to do it) and don’t even offer it.
 What is possible is to tweak the itinerary a bit with a private tour.

 Need a private tour contact in El Nido?
 Leave us a comment on this article and we’ll give you all the details for our super trustworthy, very family-run agency we’ve used for years.